 MotoGP 23 will feature cross-play multiplayer support for the first time, allowing riders to race together on PlayStation and Xbox consoles.
 Unfortunately, cross-play won't be supported on PC or Nintendo Switch.

 Two-player local split-screen will also return for all platforms except Nintendo Switch.

 The Nine Season was an incredible addition to MotoGP 22.
 This lets you relive the 2009 season, one of the most memorable seasons in MotoGP history.

-We don't know if this mode will be repeated or another similar game mode will be introduced for MotoGP 23, but we'd love another look back at a classic season.
+Milestone hasn't confirmed if this mode will return or if another similar game mode will be introduced for MotoGP 23, but we'd love another look back at a classic season.

 As for Historical tracks, Donnington, Brno and Laguna Seca have all been included in recent games.
 Tracks such as Estoril were added because of "Nine", so it's unclear if they'll make a return.